ankitkpandey1/aetherless/ARCHITECTURE.md

 }
 ```

-**Why so strict?** Because if restore exceeds 15ms, we've lost our competitive advantage.
-The operator needs to know immediately—via error, not log line—that their cold starts are too slow.
+**Why so strict?** Because if restore exceeds 15ms, the competitive advantage is lost.
+The operator needs to know immediately—via error, not log line—that cold starts are too slow.

 ---